Skip to main content

 How much electricity will solar panels generate in Berwick-upon-Tweed?

 Based on PVGIS satellite data for Berwick-upon-Tweed's coordinates, a 4kWp system generates approximately 3,368 kWh per year at a yield of 842 kWh/kWp, covering 89% of average household use (3,800 kWh/year).
 The area receives around 1,280 sunshine hours annually.
-Northumberland ranks #66 of 102 UK counties, and solar panels are still a strong investment here thanks to longer summer daylight hours and cooler temperatures that improve panel efficiency.
+Northumberland ranks #66 of 102 UK counties, and solar still pays off here thanks to longer summer daylight hours and cooler temperatures that help panels run more efficiently.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.

 Sources